 Dr. Paul Banahene Adjei received his undergraduate degree in Social Work from the University of Ghana.
 He has a Ph.D. degree from the University of Toronto and he is currently an Assistant Professor at the School of Social Work, Memorial University.
 Prior to taking his current position, Dr. Adjei was a lecturer at the University of Toronto for five years and he also taught as a part-time professor at Centennial College between 2012 and 2013.

-Paul’s teaching and research interests are in the areas of Critical Race and Anti-Racism Studies, Anti-Colonial and Post-Colonial Studies, issues around Indigenity and Indigenous Knowledge, Violent and Non-Violent Studies, HIV/AIDS and Rural Development, Social Work Skills and Integrative Praxis, Leadership and Social Justice, Spirituality and Social Work Praxis.
+Paul’s teaching and research interests are in the areas of Critical Race and Anti-Racism Studies, Anti-Colonial and Post-Colonial Studies, issues around Indigenity and Indigenous Knowledge, Violent and Non-Violent Studies, HIV/AIDS and Rural Development, Social Work Direct Practice, Diverse Theories in Social Work Practice, Leadership and Social Justice, Spirituality and Social Work Praxis.

-He has two up-coming books: Emerging Perspectives in African Development: Speaking Differently, which he co-edited with George Dei, is being published by Peter Lang: New York; and Indigenity, Violence and Character Education: Reclaiming African Indigenous Knowledge for Youth Education, which he is co-authoring with George Dei, Camille Logan, and Jagjeet Gill, will be published by Sense Publishers: Rotterdam, The Netherlands.
+His up-coming book is titled: Indigenity, Violence and Character Education: Reclaiming African Indigenous Knowledge for Youth Education, which he is co-authoring with George Dei, Camille Logan, and Jagjeet Gill and will be published by Sense Publishers: Rotterdam, The Netherlands.

 *Adjei, P.B (2013) “When Blackness Shows Up Uninvited: Examining the Murder of Trayvon Martin through Fanonian Racial Interpellation.”
 In G. Dei and M. Lordan (eds).
-Contemporary Issues in the Sociology of Race and Ethnicity: A Critical Reader.
-New York: Peter Lang
+Contemporary Issues in the Sociology of Race and Ethnicity: A Critical Reader. (pp. 25-41) New York: Peter Lang